 Since then he reported live from the Obama Inaugural in Washington D.C. and from both the Democratic and Republican National Conventions in 2008 and 2012.
 While at WTVT Tampa his series, "Stories from Uganda," was honored with the National Association of Black Journalists' International Reporting award.

 At WBMA in Birmingham he received the Murrow Award for Feature Reporting for a story about a tornado that destroyed his family's home.
 He was also named "Best Reporter" in the state by the Alabama Broadcasters Association.
-Campbell won a similar award from the Associated Press in Florida.
+Campbell won a similar award from the Associated Press in Georgia and Florida.
 He's received five Emmys including General Assignment Reporter, News-Writing, Photography and back to back honors for Video Journalist.

 While at Auburn University, Campbell worked full time at an independent station, WSWS.
 He created and co-hosted "The Night Show," featuring Cyndi Lauper, Liz Phair, The Flaming Lips, The Cardigans and many other entertainers on location in Atlanta, Las Vegas, Birmingham and New Orleans.